stevenwmarks/stevenwmarks/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files. -->

-### Markdown
-Looks like I will be learning Markdown which is a lot like markup in the copyediting world

 <!-- Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown